 Preheat oven to 450 degrees F. Line a baking sheet with parchment paper.

 In a large bowl, mix the dry ingredients.
-Add the cubed butter and cut it into the flour (you can use a fork or a pastry blender) until the butter is about the size of a dried pea.
+Grate the frozen butter into the flour and, using a fork, coat the butter with the flour.
 Add the buttermilk and mix until almost all of the flour in incorporated (do not mix too much or the biscuits will be dense).

 Sprinkle flour on your countertop and scoop out the biscuit dough.
 Gently fold the dough until it becomes more solid (roughly 20 times), only adding flour to prevent it sticking to your hands or countertop.
 Pat flat so the dough is at least 1/2 inch thick.